 Africa: Dividing the Spoils

 Evidently the industrialized world views Africa (with the partial exception of South Africa) less as an emerging market than as a heap of resources ripe for taking.

-China's president Hu recently visited Nigeria—America's fifth-largest oil supplier—where oil production is increasingly threatened by well-organized rebels.
+China's president Hu recently visited Nigeria—America's fifth-largest oil supplier—where Replica Breitling Watchesoil production is increasingly threatened by well-organized rebels.
 In just one week in early May, three Italian oil workers were kidnapped, an American oil worker was assassinated, and an illegally tapped pipeline line exploded killing over 200 villagers attempting to steal gasoline.
 There is widespread speculation that at least some rebel groups are being covertly trained and supplied by nations interested in Nigeria's oil and gas—including the US, China, Britain, Pakistan, and India.